Our Simple Approach to Ending Hunger

 Daily Bowl was founded in 2016 by Paddy Iyer and Lance Nishihira.
 They wanted to address the growing problem of hunger in local communities.
 Around the same time, the legal environment changed significantly, allowing the redistribution of excess food from retailers and professional kitchens.

 With the window of opportunity open, Daily Bowl was incorporated as a 501(c)(3) nonprofit organization and began forming the business and agency partnerships necessary to build a robust network of food distribution.
-Since its inception, Daily Bowl has helped divert more than 5 million pounds of perfectly edible food that were otherwise destined for landfills and compost, to agencies that help the food insecure.
+Since its inception, Daily Bowl has helped divert more than 5 million pounds of perfectly edible food from landfills and compost bins, to agencies that help to feed people who are food insecure.

 Daily Bowl is governed by a Board of Directors composed of leaders who are experienced in business, fundraising, and civic affairs.
-Daily Bowl has offices at Centro de Servicios, a social services hub in Union City, and its EIN number is 81-3341265.
+Daily Bowl has offices at Centro de Servicios, a social services hub in Union City.
+Its EIN number is 81-3341265.